 Key Takeaways

-• Setting standard costs involves determining the expected costs of direct materials, direct labor, and overhead for a specific level of production.
+- Setting standard costs involves determining the expected costs of direct materials, direct labour, and overhead for a specific level of production.

-• Types of variances include direct material variances, direct labor variances, and overhead variances, which can be favorable or unfavorable.
+- Types of variances include direct material variances, direct labour variances, and overhead variances, which can be favourable or unfavourable.

 Understanding Variance Analysis